-A MoFo Privacy Minute Q&A: New York’s NYHIPA Faces Veto Calls: What Businesses Should Know as 2026 Approaches
+A MoFo Privacy Minute Q&A: New York’s NYHIPA Goes to the Governor's Desk Amidst Veto Calls - What Businesses Should Know as 2026 Approaches

 This is A MoFo Privacy Minute, where we answer the questions that our clients are asking us in sixty seconds or less.